-Surrounded by elds of bamboo, lived a prosperous bamboo cutter and his wife.
+Surrounded by fields of bamboo, lived a prosperous bamboo cutter and his wife.
 Despite all of their wealth, they still longed for children of their own, which they were unable to have.
-One day, while the bamboo cutter was in the eld, he saw a bright light shining from inside a bamboo stalk.
+One day, while the bamboo cutter was in the field, he saw a bright light shining from inside a bamboo stalk.
 The closer he got, the brighter it shone.
 He opened up the stalk to see what was causing this light.
-When he opened it up the light unfolded like a blooming ower and, sitting right in the middle, was a tiny girl.
+When he opened it up the light unfolded like a blooming flower and, sitting right in the middle, was a tiny girl.

 However, it was not her talent that was spoken of throughout the village.
 It was the fame and fortune she came with as a result of being the daughter of a successful bamboo cutter.
 Any prince, who was charming enough to woo Bamboo Princess, would inherit the comfort of a good life.

 Over dinner, Snow Prince asked what Bamboo Princess’ interests were.
 She revealed her enquiring mind for how the universe was formed, leading to her desire to study physics and become a scientist.
 She also told him that she was also interested in coding and engineering.
-Snow Prince was morti ed.
-He told her that ladies’ skills should lie in the kitchen, not in the classroom.
-As he understood, this is how ladies proved their womanhood: To serve and look after their man.
+Snow Prince was mortified.

 “Become the fairest of all...” interrupted Bamboo Princess impatiently.